Iteration Layer

 A clear explanation might look like this:

-We use AI agents to speed up document review and draft generation, but client files are processed through a controlled EU-hosted content-processing API with zero file retention.
+We use AI agents to speed up document review and draft generation, but client data is processed through a controlled EU-hosted content-processing API with zero data retention.
 Repeatable production workflows run through explicit API calls.
 The agent is used for review, drafting, and exceptions, not as the unattended system of record.

 That statement is only credible if the workflow supports it.